-Growing media (or growing mediums) are materials that plants grow in.
+Growing media are materials that plants grow in.
 You mostly use soil as the growing medium in traditional cultivation.
 But in Hydroponics, you are not limited to just soil.

 Why is it so important?

-The growing mediums are to help provide plants' roots with moister & oxygen they need.
+The growing media are to help provide plants' roots with moister & oxygen they need.
 It also supports the plant weight and holds it upright.

 Another role of the media is to allow plant's roots to have maximum exposure to the nutrient.
 People will moister the growing media with the nutrient solutions.
 And the wet media will transfer the nutrient to the root system.